-On 11 March 2013, the University of Westminster launches both a new Centre for Social Media Research (CSMR) and a new MA in Social Media.
+Launch of new Centre for Social Media Research and MA in Social Media

 The CSMR will conduct and coordinate research into social, cultural, and political-economic aspects of social media, and will also explore how social media might transform the practice of research itself.

 The centre will be led by Professor David Gauntlett, and the MA programme by Professor Christian Fuchs and Professor Graham Meikle, who both joined the School of Media, Arts and Design in February 2013 to teach and research in the area of social media.
 They add to the existing strengths of Westminster’s media research community, which was top-rated in the last UK Research Assessment Exercise, joining other key social media researchers including Dr Anastasia Kavada and Dr Daniel Trottier.

 Westminster’s MA in Social Media will welcome its first students in September 2013.
 “We’ll be using social media to explore theories and concepts,” said Professor Meikle.
 “Students will be blogging about course readings, posting online videos about ideas from their modules, sharing photo essays.
 It’s a rigorous theoretical degree and also an exciting and creative course.”

 “Social media is a new frontier in theory and research,” said Professor Fuchs.
 “The Centre for Social Media Research is a leading environment for analyzing the implications of social media for society.
 The new MA in Social Media will be based on research-inspired teaching conducted by leading scholars in this exciting interdisciplinary field of inquiry”.